tarushi25bai10343-rgb/MoodFlix-AIML-Project/MoodFlix_Project_Report.md

 ---

 ## 🔄 Working of the System
-1. The user enters their mood (happy, sad, bored, or stressed).
+1. The user selects their mood (happy, sad, bored, or stressed).
 2. The system retrieves relevant genres using Prolog rules.
 3. The user selects a preferred genre from the list.
 4. The system randomly suggests:
    - A movie
    - A song
    - An aesthetic description
-5. The results are displayed to the user in a clean format.
+5. The results are displayed to the user in a clean, visually appealing format, with dynamic background colors based on the genre.

 ---